gdmoney/knowledge/README.md

 ### Peter Principle
 A concept in management theory formulated by Laurence J. Peter in which the selection of a candidate for a position is based on the candidate's performance in their current role, rather than on abilities relevant to the intended role.
-Thus, employees only stop being promoted once they can no longer perform effectively, and "managers rise to the level of their incompetence."
+Thus, employees only stop being promoted once they can no longer perform effectively, and *"managers rise to the level of their incompetence.*"

 In an organizational structure, assessing an employee's potential for a promotion is often based on their performance in the current job.
-This eventually results in their being promoted to their highest level of competence and potentially then to a role in which they are not competent, referred to as their "level of incompetence".
+This eventually results in their being promoted to their highest level of competence and potentially then to a role in which they are not competent, referred to as their *level of incompetence*.

-Peter suggests that "In time, every post tends to be occupied by an employee who is incompetent to carry out its duties" and [the corollary] that "work is accomplished by those employees who have not yet reached their level of incompetence."
+Peter suggests that *"In time, every post tends to be occupied by an employee who is incompetent to carry out its duties" and [the corollary] that "work is accomplished by those employees who have not yet reached their level of incompetence.*"

 ### Ordering of Adjectives